 - Late fees

 Find your weekly, monthly, or annual income by outlining these charges per student and identifying the frequency at which they’re charged.
 This will help you create your overall budget.

 Financial Assistance and Resources

 There are a number of costs associated with running a childcare center.
-These are most commonly operating expenses including:
+These are most commonly operating expenses which include:

 - Cleaning supplies/cleaning services

 - Maintenance & repairs

 Outline these expenses in a spreadsheet along with your income and any debt to get a full view of your center’s financial status.

 - Kangarootime has created an Expense Spreadsheet for Childcare Centers.
 This worksheet outlines all possible sources of income along with expenses your center may incur to calculate your operating budget.
 Using a spreadsheet like this will give you a clearer view of your finances and help you make decisions when allocating your budget.
 Download the Expense Spreadsheet for Childcare Centers here.